LIFE STORY

 Australian universities at the time were still being criminally negligent in their bad teaching of Japanese.

-They had even less interest in providing the follow-up whereby graduates from Japanese language courses could get to Japan to use the language they were supposed to have been taught.
+They had even less interest in providing the follow-up whereby graduates from their useless Japanese language courses could get to Japan to use the language they were supposed to have been taught.

 2. Setting up the Foundation